aminobutyric/under-llm-governance/docs/architecture.md

 Makes deterministic decisions without consulting an LLM:

 - `allow`: execute immediately;
-- `ask`: require an exact, time-bounded user approval;
+- `ask`: require an exact action approval or a bounded capability grant;
 - `deny`: refuse and explain the violated rule.

 The policy receives normalized action data and task context.
 It does not accept